-The Phase 2b trial, which is being conducted in collaboration with the University of Halle as sponsor and with the participation of two large leukemia study groups in Germany, is a double-blind, placebo-controlled, randomized, multi-center study aimed at assessing the efficacy of motixafortide in addition to standard consolidation therapy in AML patients.
-The primary endpoint of the study is to compare the RFS time in AML subjects in their first remission during a minimum follow-up time of 18 months after randomization.
-In addition, pharmacodynamic measurements will be conducted in order to assess the minimum residual disease, and biomarker analyses will be performed to identify predictors of motixafortide response.
-The study, which is being carried out at 29 sites in Germany, will enroll up to 194 patients.
-AML patients between 18 and 75 years of age with documented first remission will be randomized in a 1:1 ratio to receive HiDAC, either with motixafortide or with a matching placebo, as consolidation therapy.
-We continue to discuss with our collaboration partners the conduct of an interim analysis on this study based on various factors, including the occurrence of a minimum number of reported events and/or exposure to provide a reasonable statistical powering for the analysis.
-Our current best estimate for the timing of such potential interim analysis is the second half of 2020.
-Top-line results from the trial are not expected before 2022.
+The Phase 2b trial, which was conducted in collaboration with the University of Halle as sponsor and with the participation of two large leukemia study groups in Germany, was a double-blind, placebo-controlled, randomized, multi-center study aimed at assessing the efficacy of motixafortide in addition to standard consolidation therapy in AML patients.
+The primary endpoint of the study was to compare the RFS time in AML subjects in their first remission during a minimum follow-up time of 18 months after randomization.
+In addition, pharmacodynamic measurements were conducted in order to assess the minimal residual disease, and biomarker analyses was performed to identify predictors of motixafortide response.
+The study, which was carried out at 29 sites in Germany.
+AML patients between 18 and 75 years of age with documented first remission were randomized in a 1:1 ratio to receive HiDAC, either with motixafortide or with a matching placebo, as consolidation therapy.